 What is a buyer persona?

-Buyer personas are basically the categories of different buyers that you can sell to.
-Your set of buyer personas can be organized according to their different characteristics or attributes.
+Buyer personas are basically the categories of buyers to whom you can sell.
+Your set of buyer personas can be organized according to their characteristics or attributes.

 You could organize your different personas by industry, company size, department, title, or stage in the sales cycle.
 Here are some details on how to break down your campaigns.